jentery/506v2/portfolio.md

 ## The Aim

-The portfolio is intended to help you not only experiment with audio as a way to engage fiction but also gradually develop an episode in a podcast of your design.
+The portfolio is intended to help you not only experiment with audio as a way to engage fiction but also gradually develop an episode for a podcast of your design.

 To keep it social, the portfolio will be accompanied by weekly discussion forums about what we're studying in the seminar.